State of the Art Survey on Comparison of Physical Fingerprinting-Based Intrusion Detection Techniques for In-Vehicle Security 2020-01-0721

-Controller area network is used as a legacy protocol for in-vehicle communication.
-However, it lacks basic security features such as message authentication, integrity, confidentiality etc., because the sender information in the message is missing.
-Hence, it is prone to different attacks like spoofing attacks, denial of service attacks, man in the middle and masquerades attacks.
-Researchers have proposed various techniques to detect and prevent these attacks, which can be further classified into 2 classes: (i) MAC-based techniques and intrusion detection-based techniques.
-Further, intrusion detection systems can be divided into 4 categories: (i) Fingerprinting-based, (ii) Message parameter-based, (iii) Entropy-based, (iv) Machine Learning-based.
-This paper is about survey of techniques.
-This paper is about state-of-the-art survey of fingerprinting-based intrusion detection techniques.
-Further, the advantages and limitations of different fingerprinting-based intrusion detection techniques the methods will be discussed.
+Controller area network (CAN) is used as a legacy protocol for in-vehicle communication.
+However, it lacks basic security features such as message authentication, integrity, confidentiality, etc., because the sender information in the message is missing.
+Hence, it is prone to different attacks like spoofing attacks, denial of service attacks, man in the middle and masquerade attacks.
+Researchers have proposed various techniques to detect and prevent these attacks, which can be split into two classes: (a) MAC-based techniques and (b) intrusion detection-based techniques.
+Further, intrusion detection systems can be divided into four categories: (i) message parameter- based, (ii) entropy-based, (iii) machine Learning-based and (iv) fingerprinting-based.
+This paper details state-of- the-art survey of fingerprinting-based intrusion detection techniques.
+In addition, the advantages and limitations of different fingerprinting-based intrusion detection techniques methods will be discussed.

 Azeem Hafeez, Khurram Rehman, Hafiz Malik

 WCX SAE World Congress Experience

 Subscribers can view annotate, and download all of SAE's content.